biril/backbone-faux-server/README.md

 pair.
 This will override the default behaviour of invoking the native sync.

 * `handler`: A handler to be invoked when no route is found that matches a given `<model-URL, sync-method>` pair.
-Ommit the parameter to reset to the default behaviour.
+Omit the parameter to reset to the default behaviour.
 See `addRoute` for handler's signature and semantics.
 Note that a default-handler isn't part of a route, so the `context.route` parameter will not be valid.